Saying I will try to do something is a recipe for failure.

 The second one is far better since it says that I will run every day in 2021.
 It’s black and white.
 I either run, or I don’t.
 There’s no trying involved.
 Just a lot of running.

-When I set goals for running, work or life, I am cognizant of omitting crutch words like "try" or "may" or "hope" or "plan".
+When I set goals for running, work or life, I am cognizant of omitting crutch words like “try to” or “may” or “hope to” or “plan to”.
 Setting and committing to goals means having goals without weasel words that allow a fake measure of success without truly accomplishing anything.